Patsax/h-booker/README.md

 ## Description
 Booking a hotel can be frustrating in these modern times.
-Comparing prices, considering add-on services, and navigating through cluttered UIs can be frustrating when trying to find a place to rest for the night.
+Comparing prices, considering add-on services, and navigating through cluttered UIs can be time consuming when trying to find a place to rest for the night.
 While creating this application, our goal was to create something that solved the primary needs of the user and offered a simple, low stress option for selecting a room, with no fluff, no ads to close or minimize, and simple, functional design.

 ## Concept